 Boston Fire Department Lieutenant James White was this month’s invited guest for the Community Chat session at the North End / Waterfront Neighborhood Council (NEWNC).
 Lt.
 White hails from Engine 8 at the North End’s Hanover Street and welcomes residents to stop by the firehouse to visit and bring their kids.

 BFD highlights the importance of smoke detectors and CO2 detectors as providing the most vital life safety warning for residents.
 In the winter, BFD asks for help in clearing out fire hydrants and access to buildings.
-If you are not able to shovel, contact the firehouse at (617) 343-2808 and let them know.
+If you are not able to shovel, call (617) 343-2880 and ask for Engine 8 / Ladder 1.

 Lt.
 White gave a tip to condo and apartment dwellers.
 When you burn your food and create a lot of smoke, open the windows rather than the hallway door.
 Hallway detectors set off the building alarm and frequently cause BFD to mobilize for a false alarm call.